-With the European elections taking place just weeks after this year’s edition, the focus was on “21st-Century Democracry in Europe” and featured a range of discussions on the related challenges, including a debate amongst the then Spitzenkandidaten.
+With the European elections taking place just weeks after the ninth edition, the focus was on “21st-Century Democracy in Europe”.
+The conference featured a range of discussions on the related challenges, including a debate amongst the then Spitzenkandidaten.
 Read more.

-The 2018 edition had a special emphasis on “Solidarity in Europe”, an overarching theme relevant to European economic, monetary and fiscal policies, social investment, strategies of EU defence and security, migration, climate change and energy programmes.
+The 2018 edition had a special emphasis on “Solidarity in Europe”, an overarching theme relevant to European economic, monetary and fiscal policies, social investment, defence and security strategies, migration, climate change and energy programmes.
 Read more.

-With Brexit, populism and the global refugee emergency looming large in Europe’s future, speakers including Jean-Claude Juncker, Michel Barnier, Federica Mogherini and Werner Hoyer gathered discussed what European citizenship means in the 21st century.
+With Brexit, populism and the global refugee emergency looming on Europe’s future, speakers including Jean-Claude Juncker, Michel Barnier, Federica Mogherini and Werner Hoyer discussed what European citizenship means in the 21st century.
 Read more.

 The conference’s fifth edition discussed in particular on the following four main topics: the establishment of the Alcide De Gasperi Research Centre; Europe’s place in the world; a new Schuman Declaration for the 21st century; and the impact of surveillance in Europe.
 Read more.

 The 2014 conference saw Matteo Renzi return as Prime Minister to join discussions on the social and political model of Europe and the European elections.
 The event also included a live televised debate between European Commission presidency candidates.
 Read more.